Gimzad/GravitronV1/README.md

 # GravitronV1
+Fun with gravity!
+WASD or Arrow keys to move.
+Mouse to look around.
+Hold down left mouse button is to "climb" things.
+Shift is to sprint.
+Space to jump.
+V1 is this playtest level.
+Future installments will include things like random level generators, modifying presets (like how big planets are, how big the gravity goes/the strength, how many planets to choose from in random generation), changing the player trail effects and colors, adding more non-gravity obstacles like blocks to hit.
+Also looking to include new presets like distorted gravity fields, water locations, bouncy surfaces.
+For puzzle levels there will most likely remain the options to edit player settings, however for each "level" (not a sandbox) there will be recommended settings for a moderate challenge.
 Simply put, this is a game about gravity!
 Going to develop in to a puzzle-game, and possibly a level generator, as well as editing prefab settings and spicing things up.
 Please make sure to check the credits in-game.